-All our webservices uses session based authentication by our Authenticate webservice.
-To improve performance and ease the stress on our servers, we ask everyone that uses our webservices to store the sessionId on your side so you do not authenticate too often, as that is unnecessary.
+All our webservices use session based authentication through our Authenticate webservice.
+To improve performance and ease the stress on our servers, you should store the sessionId on your side so you don't authenticate unnecessarily.
+If you repeatedly authenticate with the same credentials, your requests will be throttled.

 The SessionId is added to a cookie with the name “ASP.NET_SessionId” and sent to every webservice that you use.

 To authenticate you use the Login-method with a Credential object.
-You must specify ApplicationId, Username and Password (IdentityId does not need to be set).
+Mandatory fields are: ApplicationId, Username and Password.
+IdentityId does not need to be set, but can be used to control which Identity the login defaults to.
 Username is always an email address

 <credential> <ApplicationId>guid</ApplicationId> <IdentityId>guid</IdentityId> <Password>string</Password> <Username>string</Username> </credential>